F1PFC/TTN_GPS_Tracker/Readme.md

     static const uint32_t GPSBaud = 9600;

-For test purposes the program can use a defined test GPS location rather than the real location obtained from the GPS, this can be useful for testing purposes and if you don’t want to reveal your true location for testing purposes.
+For test purposes the program can use a defined test GPS location for transmission rather than the real current location obtained from the GPS, this can be useful for testing purposes and if you don’t want to reveal your true location whilst testing.

 To use the test location uncomment this define;